-Both, the silicon & the metal get affected by use & also by organic acids.
+Both, the silicon and the metal get affected by use and also by exposure to organic acids.

 Eventually, it can lead to something like this: (i.e. mold in this case)

-Also, those jars are quite small.
-If you want to make Sauerkraut out of an average cabbage head (about 2 kg), you would need to use 3 or more of those little jars.
+Also, jars like the ones with silicon tops are usually quite small.
+If you want to make Sauerkraut out of an average cabbage head (about 2 kg), you would need to use 3, or more of those little jars.

-A new glass jar that is also available through some online retailers is similar to ours (Kilner brand).
-It is almost good - but it has a weak spot:
+There's a new glass jar that is also available through some online retailers is similar to ours (Kilner brand).
+It is almost good enough - but it has a weak spot:

-Our jar on the other hand is very tightly closed & there's no chance for oxygen to get in.
+Our jar on the other hand is very tightly closed, and there's no chance for oxygen to get in.

-Another "option" that some people use is plastic containers or wrap.
+Another "option" that some people use is plastic containers, or plastic wrap or a pouch.

 For us, it's an absolute NO GO.

-During fermentation, organic acids are created & those organic acids will react with plastic by pulling a Molotov cocktail of chemicals.
+During fermentation, organic acids are created and those organic acids will react with plastic by pulling a Molotov cocktail of chemicals.
 Those chemicals will end up in your fermented vegetables.
-Plastics can contain a lot of different hormone disruptors & other toxic components.
+Plastics can contain a lot of different hormone disruptors and other toxic components.

 It is our strong conviction, based on extensive research, that there is no such thing as safe plastics.

-So, we would never recommend any of the pictured above.
+So, we would never recommend any of the containers pictured above.

 Now, let's go back to our glass jar.